 What is pressure drop?

-How to calculate pressure drop
+Calculating pressure drop

 Pressure drop is determined by calculating the difference between the pressure of the gas when it enters the instrument and when it leaves the instrument.
-The easiest way to make this measurement is to plumb the inlet and outlet of the device to a differential pressure gauge.
+The easiest way to make this measurement is to plumb the inlet and outlet of the device to a differential pressure transducer.

 - Pressure drop increases as gas viscosity increases.
 Since increasing the temperature of the gas increases its viscosity, pressure drop also increases as gas temperature increases.

-A pressure drop demonstration
+Low pressure drop applications